Charles-wmz/RespFlowNet/README.md

 This repository contains a CNN-LSTM pipeline for predicting respiratory flow curves from audio (mel spectrograms).
 The model uses a contrastive gender encoder, dynamic memory enhancement, and physics-informed loss (FVC/FEV1 integral consistency).
 It supports 5-fold cross-validation and derives FVC/FEV1/PEF from predicted flow via integration.

+## Datasets

+Due to data privacy and protection protocols, we cannot disclose all the data.
+We are providing 10 samples for reference only.

 ## Features

 - **Full model**: Contrastive learning gender encoder + dynamic memory network + gender input